AndrewJByrne/GoodAsOldPhones-Swift/README.md

 The purpose of this Readme is to just highlight a few observations from taking the course.
 Remember, I hadn't really created an iOS app, or coded in Swift, before this adventure.

 All opinions are my own. [@AndrewJByrne](https://twitter.com/andrewjbyrne)

+# Learnings at 10,000 feet
+Building a simple app like GoodAsOldPhones was useful for highlighting some key concepts:
+* Getting started with the Single View Application template in XCode (mind you, we end up with 3 views)
+* MVC and the concepts of Views and Controllers
+* Using the various XCode editors to produce UI on the main Storyboard
+* Different types of ViewControllers
+* How to layout a table/list
+* Navigating between views using Segues
+* Optional variables and the use of the question mark
+* Optional binding
+* Use of the Guard statement and hwo it helps de-nest "if let" trees
+* Arrays and classes.

 # Jingles matter :+1:
 First thing to observe was the production quality of the course.
 I was particulalry chuffed to here a very nice jingle and watch a nice cinematic transtion between each level of the course.
 Nice touch!